alicechang29/what-i-learned/notes/My Learnings/Debugging Process.md

 7. next -- brings me into the next line
 8. step into -- shows me what variables, etc I have and what the values are

+**To debug api routes, hit the endpoint**
+- go to server in terminal, look at what's there